 I think there are some practices that we, myself included, could be trying to utilize more frequently, such as:

-I had never really seen the value in using IM at work before now.
-Like I’ve said previously, most of my quick questions could be answered by popping by someone’s desk or giving them a call.
+I had never really seen the value of using instant messaging (IM) at work before now.
+As I said previously, most of my quick questions could be answered by popping by someone’s desk or giving them a call.
 However, since we are no longer all in the office together, I needed a better way to ask those quick questions or send someone a quick FYI.
 IM has satisfied that need for me, and luckily there are many different platforms (like Skype for Business or Google Hangouts) that we all can use during this time.

 As the saying goes, you never know what you have until it’s gone.
 Or, perhaps, I knew what I had but never thought I would be in a situation where it would be taken away from me.
 I have been greatly missing the feeling of camaraderie and community that came with working in our office with all of my colleagues.
 Not being able to be in that environment has left me feeling more disconnected and isolated.